Nasrin1373/Telcom-Customer-Churn/README.md

 About Dataset

-Context
+Content

 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."

-Content

 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.